vincenzo-scotti/programmable_chatbot/README.md

 # Programmable Chatbot

-Codebase for the paper "[Building Programmable Open-Domain Conversational Agents for Chit-Chat and Mental Healthcare]()".
+Codebase for the paper "[Prompting for Empathy and Support: Towards Generative Chatbots for Mental Healthcare]()".
 This repository contains the implementation dialogue language model described in the paper.

 ## Repository structure